karashiiro/discord-stream-preview/README.md

 # Discord Stream Preview API
-Microservice for grabbing the Go Live preview image from a user in an accessible server.
+Small API for grabbing the Go Live preview image from a user in an accessible server.

 **Requires a user bot token; use at your own risk.
 You will probably get banned if you use this too frequently.**